NZA-Just-GIS/THOLCADS-Zoning/DATA_DOWNLOAD/README.md

 - `SHAPES` - Esri Shapefile and GeoJSON file produced in `07_gis_files_map.R`.
 - `TABLES` - Tables produced by the code in the `scripts` folder.
 See the README file in that folder for more information.

+## Note
+If users wish to run the code in the `scripts` folder, they should delete the `DATA_DOWNLOAD` folder after cloning the repo.
+Otherwise, the code will spit errors.

 # Correspondence
 For any issues with these scripts, please [create an issue](https://github.com/[removed]/HHUUD10/issues).